HydroCouple/openswmm.gui/docs/reference/special-dialogs.md

 Start Sweeping On

 Enter the day of the year (month/day) when street sweeping operations begin.
 The default is January 1.

 End Sweeping On

 Enter the day of the year (month/day) when street sweeping operations end.
 The default is December 31.

 Antecedent Dry Days

 Enter the number of days with no rainfall prior to the start of the simulation.
 This value is used to compute an initial buildup of pollutant load on the surface of subcatchments.

+[tip]
-[icon_tip]If rainfall or climate data are read from external files, then the simulation dates should be set to coincide with the dates recorded in these files.
+If rainfall or climate data are read from external files, then the simulation dates should be set to coincide with the dates recorded in these files.

 #### Simulation Options - Time Steps {#simulation_options-time_steps}

 The Time Steps page of the Simulation Options dialog establishes the length of the time steps used for runoff computation, routing computation and results reporting.
 Time steps are specified in days and hours:minutes:seconds except for flow routing which is entered as decimal seconds.

 Reporting Time Step